famouswelshman/rocktailsbar/README.md

 The future aim of the site is to encourage returning visitors of the page to purchase the band related merchandise such as T-shirts and Logo Stickers.
 Additional media material will be available for user to view such as videos and downloadable music tracks exclusive to the website.

 # TYPOGRAPHY AND COLOUR SCHEME
+Since the theme of this website is that of a trendy, live music and drinks venue, I opted for some styles that would reflect and enhance the kind of things offered at the bar venue.
+Cocktails and tapas traditionally have some association with italic style writing which I used primarily for the links to other pages offering drinks, live music and food pages.
+The use of the 'Black Ops One' font for the main title (Rocktails) was inspired by the idea of rock music and it's bold and brash to give the page some edge.

 # Google Font 1 (Black Ops One)
 Black Ops One for the big titles.
 The pattern of the cracked letters was attributed to the genre of music being rock hosted at the venue and a little nod to the mish mash of paving out in the garden area.